10 Jun KPA Presents Street Evolution: Central Park

 Besides being abundantly beautiful and the scenic stage for weddings, photo shoots, dates, day trips, concerts and festivals, Central Park houses a great deal of entertainment and history.
 At some point, after it opened, the park actually fell into complete disarray.
 Due to the changing urban environment, Central Park was in need of true tender love and care.
 In 1934, Mayor La Guardia recruited urban planner Robert Moses to lead the cleanup.
 This resulted in a number of newly built playgrounds, the skating rink, sculptures, and the carousel.
 Central Park was restored to its natural beauty with even more add-ons to enjoy.

 Central Park has definitely built up a famed reputation in its own right.
 It was the backdrop for a number of famous movies such as Breakfast at Tiffany’s, When Harry Met Sally, The Avengers and an Affair to Remember.
-Tourists and local New Yorkers can visit the Central Park Zoo which features over 100 species of animals.
+Tourists and local New Yorkers can visit the Central Park Zoo which features over 100 species of animals and is featured as one of the venues that the sightseeing pass nyc grants you access into.
 If you want to go sightseeing, Central Park is filled with a number of beautiful landmarks such as the Conservatory Garden, Bethesda Fountain and Terrace, The Central Park Carousel and the Loeb Boathouse.
 On a gorgeous fall day, the Mall and Literary Walk is the perfect place for an Instagram photo opportunity.